facebookresearch/habitat-lab/examples/siro_sandbox/README.md

 # Command-line Options

 ## App State and use cases
 Use `--app-state rearrange` to run rearrange task in the sandbox app.
-Supported app states: `rearrange` (default), `fetch`, `socialnav`, `free_camera`.
+Supported app states: `rearrange` (default), `pick_throw_vr`, `socialnav`, `free_camera`.
 These correspond to the different use cases for the HITL tool (see corresponding implementations in `app_states/app_state_<state name>.py` files).
 Note, `free_camera` is special: it's not a "task" state, it's a state that lets the user control the camera instead of controlling an agent (useful for debugging and policies' behaviour visualization).
 Also, `tutorial` is a special state that shows a tutorial sequence at the start of every episode to introduce the user to the scene and goals in a human-in-the-loop context.
-Tutorial should be followed by the task app state (`rearrange`, `fetch` or `socialnav`) and is currently supported only for the rearrange task.
+Tutorial should be followed by the task app state (`rearrange`, `pick_throw_vr` or `socialnav`) and is currently supported only for the rearrange task.

 ## Hack to hide the skinned humanoid in the GUI viewport
 Use `--hide-humanoid-in-gui` to hide the humanoid in the GUI viewport.
 Note it will still be rendered into observations fed to policies.
 This option is a workaround for broken skinned humanoid rendering in the GUI viewport.